These Are the Most Impractical Things That Christina and Tarek El Moussa Put in Every ‘Flip or Flop’ House

 12. Dark flooring

-Next: The El Moussas often blow their budget on this unnecessary expense.
+Next: Tarek and Christina often blow their budget on this expense.

 13. Expensive finishes

-Choosing the most high-end fixtures for a flip isn’t smart, but Christina does it all the time.
-In one episode, the El Moussas blow $230,000 on a 1,700 square foot home renovation so they can cram in high-end touches from top to bottom.
+Choosing the most high-end fixtures for a flip isn’t smart.
+In one episode, Christina and Tarek blew $230,000 on a 1,700-square-foot renovation so they could cram in high-end touches.
 “It’s what the buyers in this area want,” Christina said of adding fancy marble, tile, and wood floors.